alsalafiyyah/alsalafiyyah.github.io/_biography/alfawzan.md

 ---
 layout: page
+publisher: alsalafiyyah@icloud.com
-title: "Shaykh Salih Ibn Fawzan Al-Fawzan"
+title: Shaykh Salih Ibn Fawzan Al-Fawzan
 active: biography
-publisher: "alsalafiyyah@icloud.com"
+excerpt: Shaykh Dr. Salih Ibn Fawzan ibn 'Abdullah Al-Fawzan from the family of Fawzan from the people of Al-Shamasyah from the tribe of Al-Dawasir.
 permalink: /biography/fawzan/
 ---